Sleeps 2 | 160sq/ft | Guests age 6+ suggested

 - Your own towels, sheets, pillows, pillow cases and blankets

 - Hand sanitizer

-Does this cabin have running water or a shower?
+Does this tent have running water or a shower?

 Our tents do not have running water.
-Guests are provided 40L of potable water for drinking, cooking, etc. There is a shared comfort station on site with two outdoor showers and two outdoor toilets.
+Guests are provided 40L of potable water for drinking, cooking, etc. Beginning May long weekend 2022 this cabin, there will be a shared comfort station on site with two outdoor showers and two outdoor toilets.